harryjun-ustc/MindFace/face detection/RetinaFace/README.md

 3. Set Config File

     You can Modify the parameters of the config file in ```./configs```.

-    We provide two versions of config for MobileNet0.25 and ResNet50 as backbone.
+    We provide two versions of configs (MobileNet0.25 and ResNet50).

 4. Train